chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 ## Overview

 This laboratory explores the HuggingFace ecosystem for adapting pre-trained transformer models to downstream tasks.
-The labo mainly explores sentiment analysis on the *"rotten_tomatoes"* dataset using **DistilBERT** as the backbone model.
+The lab focuses on sentiment analysis on the *"rotten_tomatoes"* dataset using **DistilBERT** as the backbone model.

-The main objectives are:
+Main objectives:

-- Exploration of the dataset and probing of pre-trained models.
+- Explore the dataset and probe pre-trained models.
-- Construction of a stable baseline using a pre-trained DistilBERT model.
+- Build a stable baseline using DistilBERT embeddings with a linear classifier.
-- Tokenization of the dataset and fine-tuning of the model with HuggingFace `Trainer`.
+- Tokenize the dataset and fine-tune DistilBERT using HuggingFace `Trainer`.
-- Application of parameter-efficient fine-tuning using LoRA.
+- Apply parameter-efficient fine-tuning with LoRA (Low-Rank Adaptation).

 ### Project Structure
 ```